 The City also has a skate park located adjacent to the Public Works facility and City Hall.
 The facility includes ramps, rails, etc.

 The City maintains two ice skating rinks at Ham Lake Park, with a warming house.
 The rinks are for general public use, not team usage.

 For a map of all city parks and information about each park, click here.

 For a list of all parks in Anoka County, with information, click here.

 For a map of all trails (city, county and state) located in the city, click here.

-The City of Ham Lake believes that the City’s parks and trails are the property of the citizens, and as such the citizens are given the opportunity to participate in their upkeep.
-The City’s “Adopt a Park Program” provides an opportunity for an individual, neighborhood, group or organization to take responsibility for one the City’s twenty-five parks and over 2,300 feet of trails.
-To find out what parks and trails are available for adoption and the procedures to become an adopter call City Hall at (763) 434-9555.
+The City of Ham Lake believes that the City’s parks and trails are the property of the citizens, and as such, the citizens are given the opportunity to participate in their upkeep.
+The City’s “Adopt a Park Program” provides an opportunity for an individual, neighborhood, group, or organization to take responsibility for one of the City’s 25 parks and over 2,300 feet of trails.
+To find out what parks and trails are available for adoption and the procedures to become an adopter, call City Hall at (763) 434-9555.

 Oak Wilt Program

 In 1988, cities in Anoka County began discussing the control of Oak Wilt.
 In 1992, the City adopted a Shade Tree Ordinance and Oak Wilt Control Plan, with funding from the Department of Natural Resources.
 The City conducts a city-wide, yearly inspection for Oak Wilt and notifies affected property owners.